integeruser/jgltut/README.md

 I have included in this repository all the files needed to run the tutorials so you don't need to download anything else (except the LWJGL library).

-To suggest a feature, report a bug (please do it!), or general discussion use the [issue tracker](https://github.com/integeruser/jgltut/issues).
+To suggest a feature, report bugs / inconsistencies with the original tutorials, or general discussion use the [issue tracker](https://github.com/integeruser/jgltut/issues).

 Happy coding! :smile:
 Francesco